-In the event that you cannot find the help you need below, please feel free to request service by emailing us at email@example.com or by calling (773) 702-0793.
+In the event that you cannot find the remote teaching help you need below, please email us at firstname.lastname@example.org.
 We are here to help make the transition to remote teaching as seamless as possible.

 Getting Started – Tools and Training